Shenzhen's 'mini-Hong Kong' to test China's financial ambitions

 “With the help of Qianhai, (Hong Kong) could expand some of its financial business across the border.
 In fact, this is what the mainland planners have in mind.
 The 15 square-kilometre area is twelve times the size of Hong Kong’s central district.”

-Qianhai will be largely self-financed by bank loans, bonds and revenue from land-use rights of the area, as well as co-development projects, Cao said, with infrastructure development costs estimated at 285 billion yuan.
+Qianhai will be largely self-financed by bank loans, bonds and revenue from land-use rights of the area, as well as co-development projects, Cao said, with infrastructure development costs estimated at 285 billion yuan ($44.8 billion).